 At JacksonWhite Law, our hearts go out to those affected by the novel coronavirus (COVID-19).
 Along with worrying about the health and safety of themselves and their loved ones, Americans are wondering what impact the pandemic could have on their employment.

-Recognizing that employment law can be confusing, we created this guide to understanding coronavirus as an employee.
+Employment laws are often complicated, we created this guide to understanding coronavirus as an employee.
 Below are answers to some of the most frequently asked questions about protecting your rights as a member of the workforce.

 Q: What Obligations Does Your Company Have to Employees Under Government-Imposed Quarantine?